wp-plugins/game-schedules/readme.txt

 == Changelog ==

 = 4.0 =
-A MAJOR UPGRADE with significant new functionality requested by users including:
+Another MAJOR UPGRADE with significant new functionality requested by users including:

 * Added a new shortcode, [mstw_gs_slider], which displays a schedule slider
+* Added the ability to show team logos on schedule sliders and tables.
+Created two new CDT's - Teams and Schedules - to support this capability
+* Integrated Game Locations into the new Teams CDT
+* Added the ability to display the next N games in a schedule to the [mstw_gs_table] shortcode and the widget (by setting the first date-time to 'now'
+* Re-organized (expanded) Display Settings into a tabbed admin screen
 * Added the ability to show/hide data fields and custom data field labels so they can be re-purposed
-* Completed internationalization of admin screens
 * Admin screens now display any customized data field labels, rather than the defaults
+* Added the ability to specify custom formats for dates and times (based on standard php date() format strings).
+* Added javascript colorpicker controls to display settings admin screens
 * Added the ability to sort the "All Games" admin table by Schedule ID
-* Re-organized (expanded) Display Settings into a tabbed admin screen
-* Added a javascript datepicker control to simplify game date entry
-* Completely re-factored the code for both the front and back ends
 * Removed the Edit option from the Bulk Edit actions.
 Bulk delete remains available
-* Added javascript colorpicker controls to admin screens
+* Added a javascript datepicker control to simplify game date entry
-* Added the ability to display the next N games in a schedule to the [shortcode] and the widget (by setting the first date-time to 'now'.
-* Added the ability to specify custom formats for dates and times (based on php date() format strings.
 * Added a filter (mstw_gs_user_capability) that allows developers to better control admin access to the plugin's admin menu items
+* Completed internationalization of admin screens
+* Completely re-factored the code for both the front and back ends

 = 3.0 =
 A MAJOR upgrade adding significant functionality requested by users: